 Installing fence posts directly to the soil will make them prone to damage and decay because the soil contains moisture.
 Aside from that soil erosion can occur which moves the ground down.

-Choose Pressure-Treated Wood
+Choose Pressure-Treated Timber

 You should also invest in quality hardware when joining the pieces of your fence together.
 A high-quality fence will last longer.